 Adeline knows what it’s like to be successful.
 She lived that life a decade ago.
-She was a mother and grandmother, doting on her grandchildren and taking care of her family.
+She was a mother and grandmother, doting on her children and grandchildren and taking care of her family.
 But these days, she has a lot more on her shoulders.

 Adeline’s husband, who she’s been married to for 18 years, no longer has a job.
 An injury required multiple doctor’s visits, and it took away his ability to work.
 He walks with a cane now, and Adeline spends a lot of time worrying about him and his health.